An Se-young floats quitting Korea after Olympic gold over how staff handled injury

 An did not stop there and made more comments in a post-match press conference.

-“Not being able to play in the Olympics for exiting the national team is heartless for players,” An said.
+“Not being able to compete in the Olympics without doing so through the [Badminton Korea Association] is heartless,” An said.
 “I think the association is blocking everything in the name of freedom.
 And we should look at the fact that there was only one gold medal from badminton when Korea could do better.”

 Losing An would be a huge blow for Team Korea, as the 22-year-old has established herself as a legend with medals from every international major tournament and has a long career ahead of her.